111th Tank Division (Soviet Union): Formation

 On 1 August, Colonel Ivan Shevnikov became the division commander.
 The division's formation was completed on 20 August and it became part of the 36th Army.

 World War II

 On 9 September, the division was relocated to the 76th Rail Siding on the Molotov Railway (now Mirnaya).
 On 15 February 1942, Colonel Ivan Troitsky took command of the division.
 In June 1943, the division was directly subordinated to the Transbaikal Front.
 On 12 April 1944, division chief of staff Colonel Demyan Timokhin became the division commander.
 Colonel Ivan Sergeyev commanded the 111th from 31 December 1944 to 3 September 1945.
 In the summer of 1945, the division was transferred to Enger Shand in eastern Mongolia, where it was held in reserve while most of the rest of the front fought in the Soviet invasion of Manchuria.
+On 17 August, the division numbered 5,853 men and 696 vehicles of all types, including 137 operational T-34 medium tanks, 22 BT-7 light tanks,17 BA-10 and BA-20 armored cars, 60 76 mm ZiS-3 divisional guns, twelve 76 mm anti-aircraft guns, six 120 mm mortars, 27 82 mm mortars, and ten Lend-Lease M17 anti-aircraft gun half-tracks.

 Postwar

 By 9 September 1945 the division had been relocated back to the 76th Rail Siding.
 On 10 October, it became part of the 6th Guards Tank Army.
 Around this time, the division also included the following units: